travis-ci/docs-travis-ci-com/docs/user/languages/scala.md

 ## Choosing Scala versions to test against

-Travis Scala VMs provide SBT 0.11.x and OpenJDK 6.
+Travis CI environment provides OpenJDK 7, OpenJDK 6, Oracle JDK 7, SBT 0.11.3, Gradle 1.0, Maven 3 and Ant.
 Thanks to SBT 0.11.x ability to perform actions against multiple Scala versions, it is possible to test your projects against Both Scala 2.8.x and 2.9.x.
 To specify Scala versions you want your project to be tested against, use the `scala` key:

     language: scala
     scala: